How to Make a Verizon Jetpack Faster

-Verizon Jetpacks let you share your wireless connection with other members of your household, such as your family at home or friends when you are out and about.
+Verizon Jetpacks are a type of mobile hotspot that let you share your Verizon wireless connection with other members of your household, such as your family at home or friends when you are out and about.
 Multiple devices can connect to a Verizon Jetpack, including smartphones, tablets, and notebooks, or laptops.

 Think of it as a device that enables a mobile hotspot but for multiple people, not just yourself.
 Typically, you are charged your regular data plan rates when using a Jetpack.

-Because these devices are provided by Verizon, you typically have to purchase them directly from Verizon, either at its online store or at a Verizon store.
+Because these devices are provided by Verizon, you typically have to purchase them directly from Verizon, either at its online store or a brick-and-mortar Verizon location.

 Typically, when you decide to use a Verizon Jetpack, it gets added onto your existing data plan, and the costs vary depending on what your plan is.
 While you should definitely consult with Verizon about your own personal plan, in general you can expect to pay:

-- an additional $20/month if you have an unlimited data plan, or
+- an additional fee per month if you have an unlimited data plan, or

-- a monthly access fee of $10 if you have a shared data plan (since your Jetpack shares in your plan’s monthly data amount).
+- a monthly access fee if you have a shared data plan (since your Jetpack shares in your plan’s monthly data amount)

-If you suspect your data usage with the Verizon Jetpack will be minimal, you can get a single device plan with Verizon, which is $10 for 1GB/month when you enroll in Verizon’s auto pay system and paper-free billing service.
-If you choose not to opt for the auto pay and paper-free bills, the cost increases to $15/month for 1GB of data.
+If you suspect your data usage with the Verizon Jetpack will be minimal, you can get a single device plan with Verizon.
+If you choose to use auto pay and paper-free bills, the cost will probably be lower.

 Verizon also has a helpful data calculator to help you figure out how much data you might use per month.